 About Mason Place:

-Our new development will be called Mason Place and it will reflect Housing Catalyst’s high quality design and commitment to sustainability in development.
+Our new development will reflect Housing Catalyst’s high quality design and commitment to sustainability in development.
 Housing Catalyst will add one more floor to the top of the current building height, which is now two stories tall.
 The three-story building will contain 60 apartments along with a community room, laundry rooms and offices for staff and services.

 This is not a homeless shelter.
 Services will only be provided to people who are residents of the building.
 Residents will be screened with a criminal background check and sex offender screening.
 The building will have staff onsite 24 hours a day, seven days a week.

 Supportive housing is a model for addressing homelessness in the United States and many other countries.
 For people with chronic health conditions, physical disabilities, mental health conditions, histories of trauma, and other struggles, having a home helps them to get adequate treatment and reclaim their lives.
 This housing model is based on the principles that people need to have stable housing in order to overcome some of their root causes of homelessness.
 It is a highly effective strategy that combines affordable housing with coordinated services to help people stabilize their lives and move forward.
 In this setting, people have support systems that help them get better health care, mental health counseling, substance abuse treatment, employment counseling, and other resources to reach their goals.
 In summary, supportive housing gives people the opportunity to live in a safe environment while receiving support for choices that promote health and stability.

 About Redtail Ponds:

 We have built a similar community in south Fort Collins called Redtail Ponds, which has been enormously successful in changing the lives of men and women since March 2015.
 Redtail Ponds has won numerous awards, both locally and nationally, and it has become a national model for this type of housing, called permanent supportive housing.
 More than 80 people who were formerly homeless have been helped with housing and critical services since it opened.

 Services for Residents